StatCan/StatCan.OrchardCore/docs/en/reference/modules/VueForms.md

 {% resources type: "FootScript" %}
 ```

-The VueComponent widget allows you to write VueJS markup that will be included in your VueForm component

 #### Template

+The template of the vue component

 Example: